marbl/canu/documentation/source/faq.rst

    What is the minimum coverage required to run Canu?

 **A**:

-    We have found that >=20X typically begins to outperform current hybrid methods.
+    We have found that on eukaryotic genomes >=20X typically begins to outperform current hybrid methods.
 For low coverage datasets (<=30X) we recommend the following parameters

     ::